Millionaire Luxury – Lifestyle Myths Debunked

 You Should Lead A Humble Lifestyle – Myth 1

 I've lost track of how many times I've read that Warren Buffett still lives in the house in Nebraska he bought in 1958 for $31,500.
 That may be true, but it's a five-bedroom house, so it's not like he's roughing it.
-This supposedly frugal billionaire also has his own private jet, travelling in the lap of luxury and with the ultimate convenience.
+This supposedly frugal billionaire also has his private jet, traveling in the lap of luxury and with the ultimate convenience.

 What about Jeff Bezos?
 He kept driving his Honda Accord for years after achieving elite wealth status, but he too is a member of the private jet club.

-The idea that wealthy people shouldn’t spend big on luxury much doesn't mesh well with reality for me.
+The idea that wealthy people shouldn’t spend big on luxury doesn't mesh well with reality for me.
 While you should be actively saving a large portion of your income and practicing diligent wealth planning, you should also be spending your money on what you’re passionate about.
 Never underestimate investing in the finer indulgences to improve your quality of life.

 Millionaires Take Many Risks – Myth 2